 - The majority of Americans (almost 300 million people) get their tap water from public water systems.
-The other 15 percent receive water from private water systems not subject to government regulation.
+The other 15% receive water from private water systems not subject to government regulation.

-- Most tap water contains fluoride, a salt compound that helps to prevent cavities.
-Too much fluoride can decrease bone strength.
+- Most tap water contains fluoride, a salt compound that helps prevent cavities.

 - 780 million people lack access to improved drinking water supplies and 2.5 billion people — half of the developing world — lack access to adequate sanitation.

-- The EPA requires all community water systems in America to reporter drinking water quality systems to its customers annually.
-This includes details on where the water comes from, what contaminants have been found in the water, and the potential health effects.
+- The EPA requires all community water systems in the US to report drinking water quality systems to its customers annually.
+This includes details on where the water comes from, what contaminants have been found in the water, and potential health effects.

 - The CDC declared drinking water fluoridation as one of the top 10 public health achievements of the 20th century.

-- Diseases like schistosomiasis (caused by parasites) and guinea worm disease could decrease by 80 percent with the help of improved hygiene, sanitation, and drinking water.
-In addition, safe drinking water and improved hygiene could reduce the global disease burden by more than 9 percent.
+- Diseases like schistosomiasis and guinea worm disease could decrease by 80% with the help of improved hygiene, sanitation, and drinking water.

 - There are over 2,100 known drinking water contaminants that may be present in tap water in any given region.